Kanimbla - Mooroobool

 While Kanimbla - Mooroobool retains a healthy unemployment rate of 3.6%, recent employment declines have impacted its national performance ranking

-Kanimbla - Mooroobool had an unemployment rate of 3.6% as of June 2025.
-It had a workforce participation rate of 63.5%, slightly higher than the Rest of Qld's rate of 59.1%.
+Kanimbla - Mooroobool has a skilled workforce with an unemployment rate of 3.6% as of June 2025.
+It has 5,532 residents in work, which is 0.3% below the Rest of Qld's rate of 3.9%.

-The area had 5,532 residents in work, with employment concentrated in health care & social assistance, retail trade, and accommodation & food services.
-Notably, health care & social assistance had employment levels at 1.2 times the regional average.
-Conversely, agriculture, forestry & fishing showed lower representation at 0.9% compared to the regional average of 4.5%.
-Over the year to June 2025, labour force levels decreased by 1.5%, and employment declined by 2.3%, causing unemployment to rise by 0.8 percentage points in the area.
+The workforce participation rate is 63.5%, compared to Rest of Qld's 59.1%.
+Employment is concentrated in health care & social assistance, retail trade, and accommodation & food.
+Health care & social assistance has particularly notable concentration, with employment levels at 1.2 times the regional average.
+Conversely, agriculture, forestry & fishing shows lower representation at 0.9% versus the regional average of 4.5%.

 Frequently Asked Questions - Employment